tendermint/spec/README.md

 - [ABCI++](./spec/abci++/README.md): Specification of interactions between the application and consensus engine over ABCI++

-### Request For Comment
+### Request For Comment (RFC)

 [RFCs](./rfc/README.md) are used to define a problem space and discuss an approach to solving the problem.
 RFCs are usually the first step towards large protocol changes.

 ### Protocol Buffers

-The data structures of the Tendermint protocol are located in the `proto` directory.
-These specify the  P2P messages that each implementation should follow to be compatible.
+The data structures of the Tendermint protocol are defined as protocol buffer messages, from the files located in the `proto` directory.
+These specify the P2P messages that each implementation must use to be compatible.
 More information can be found in the [Proto Readme](./proto/README.md).

 ### Releases